1970 Western Samoan general election: Results

 Twenty-one of the forty-seven elected members were new to the Legislative Assembly.

 Aftermath

 The newly elected Legislative Assembly met for the first time on 25 February.
-In the first round of the election for Prime Minister, Fiame Mata'afa received 19 votes, Tupua Tamasese Lealofi 17 and Tufuga Efi 10.
+In the first round of the election for prime minister, Fiamē Mataʻafa received 19 votes, Tupua Tamasese Lealofi IV 17 and Tufuga Efi 10.
 The second ballot saw Mata'afa and Tupua both receive 23 votes.
 A third round of voting was held the following day, which Tupua won by 25 votes to 20.
 It was reported that Mata'afa would almost certainly have won in the second round had one of his supporters, To'omata Lilomaiava Tua, not died the previous week.

 Tupua's new cabinet consisted entirely of first-time ministers.